It’s not easy to plan the best trip to Colombia. Everyone is different and has various expectations about Colombia.

 - North Terminal to South Terminal by taxi: 25 min / Around 15 000 COP (5$)

 - Medellin to Jardin: 3.5 hours / 25 000 COP (8$)

 Congratz!
 You have finally arrived in Jardin!

-It’s not the coffee region yet but I think it’s hard to find more people in love with the coffee than in Jardin.
-It’s a typical colonial town with straight long streets, white walls, and painted woods.
+It’s not the coffee region yet, but I think it’s hard to find more people in love with the coffee than in Jardin.
+It’s a typical colonial town with long straight streets, white walls, and painted woods.
 Imagine you grab a rainbow and smash it against the doors, windows, chairs, and tables.
 Do you get the picture?
 It would be the same results.

 And guess what?
 I have the perfect hostel in town for you!